-Ajit Desai is currently working as a principal data scientist in the research division of the Bank of Canada's Banking and Payments Department.
+Ajit Desai is a principal data scientist in the research division of the Bank of Canada's Banking and Payments Department.
 His current work leverages cutting edge techniques such as artificial intelligence, machine learning, and quantum computing to study payments data (including cryptocurrency data) with the primary objective of making Canada’s digital payments infrastructure safe and efficient.
 Dr. Desai received his Ph.D. from Carleton University in 2018 in Computational Science and Engineering and M.S. from Indian Institute of Technology Madras in 2011 in Aerospace Engineering.

 Staff working papers